stephenscaff/read-smore/readme.md

 ## Usage

-ReadMore just looks for the class `js-read-more`.
+ReadMore just looks for the class `js-read-smore`.

-Specify the desired words before truncation with the data attribute `data-rm-words`.
+Specify the desired words before truncation with the data attribute `data-read-smore-words`.

 A few baseline styles are provided.